wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 CPython and HTM
 ---------------

 Couldn't we do the same for CPython?
-The problem here is that we would need to change literally all places of the CPython C sources in order to implement STM.
+The problem here is that, at first, it seems we would need to change literally all places of the CPython C sources in order to implement STM.
 Assuming that this is far too big for anyone to handle, we are left with three other options:

 - We could use GCC 4.7, which supports some form of STM.